 Requests must be made by the recipient to the support coordinator.
-Upon notification of the request, the support coordinator is responsible for submitting a revision request to the OCDD regional waiver office by the next business day.
+Upon notification of the request, the support coordinator is responsible for submitting a revision request to the Human Services Authority or District office by the next business day.
 Requests must include supporting documentation.
+The OCDD Waiver Director / designee can approve a request to exceed the 16 hour rule without requiring a revision to the Comprehensive Plan of Care.
+Examples of when this would occur include a natural disaster affecting wide spread areas of the state (flooding, hurricane, tornado, etc.).

 The service unit is 15 minutes and is reimbursed at a flat rate.
-(See Appendix E for Rate and Billing Code information)
+(See Appendix E for Rate and Billing Code information.)